premji012/TestMavenRepo/README.md

 # TestMavenRepo
-This repo is to test publishing of maven repo
+This repo is to test publishing of maven repo.